cbassim/IBEHS-4C03/README.md

 For more information on BinderHub visit https://mybinder.org/.

-This course has its foundation in Statistics for Engineering courses at McMaster University by Kevin Dunn, who has a supporting website at Process Inprovemnt Using Data:  https://learnche.org/pid/.
+This course has its foundation in Statistics for Engineering courses at McMaster University by Kevin Dunn, who has a supporting website at Process Inprovement Using Data:  https://learnche.org/pid/.
 This website has many resources that can be accessed.